-Supply chain visibility and resilience top the agenda
+1. Supply chain visibility and resilience top the agenda

 For instance, the capacity to proactively identify changes in demand is one characteristic of a robust supply chain.
-The company requires insight into every link in the supply chain in order to meet these objectives.
-In order to provide end-to-end visibility and support supply chain resilience, modern EDI VANs collect data on all information and transactions within the network.
+The company requires insight into every link in the supply chain to meet these objectives.
+Modern EDI VANs collect data on all information and transactions within the network to provide end-to-end visibility and support supply chain resilience.

-EDI is important to e-commerce
+2. EDI is important to e-commerce

-It supports the manufacturing and supply chain activities in a way that few other technologies can match, as well as purchasing and invoicing.
+It supports the manufacturing and supply chain activities in a way few other technologies can match, as well as purchasing and invoicing.
 Modern EDI VANs also incorporate EDI and B2B e-commerce features to deliver information and insight into these crucial procedures.

 The advantages of EDI VANs, such as secure data interchange, product traceability, and accelerated delivery times, are also being reaped by a notable rise in end-user spenders, such as pharmaceutical and medical device firms.

-EDI observes rapid expansion in small businesses
+4. EDI observes rapid expansion in small businesses

-According to Fortune Business Insight's analysis of Electronic Data Interchange software, the market's main driver is development among small- and medium-sized enterprises (SMBs).
+According to Fortune Business Insight's Electronic Data Interchange software analysis, the market's main driver is development among small- and medium-sized enterprises (SMBs).
 The only path ahead for many businesses is to increase their digital capabilities, and many of them need a simple approach to going digital for the first time.

-PEPPOL protocol continues to go global
+5. PEPPOL protocol continues to go global

-Want to automate P2P, document processes or approval processes?
+Want to automate P2P, document processes, or approval processes?
 Check out Nanonets workflow-based document processing software.
 No code.
 No hassle platform.

 Why should you choose Electronic Data Interchange?

-Electronic Data Interchange (EDI) is a standard format for exchanging business data between organizations.
+EDI is a standard format for exchanging business data between organizations.
 It is used by large companies and small enterprises, as well as government agencies around the world.

-Pre-built trading partner community
+1. Pre-built trading partner community

-Unified B2B integration platform
+2. Unified B2B integration platform

-All B2B formats, standards, and protocols should be supported by an EDI VAN in the ideal world.
+An EDI VAN should support all B2B formats, standards, and protocols in the ideal world.
 However, B2B integration now encompasses more.
-The top Electronic Data Interchange VANs provide connections with your most important business apps.
+The top Electronic Data Interchange VANs connect with your most important business apps.

-Automated business processes
+3. Automated business processes